IsmailMehar/shopo/README.md

 ## Configuration

-Update your database credentials in:
+IMPORTANT - Make sure to update your database credentials in:

 ```
 backend/config/db.js